Polaroid Go review: instant fun & convenience at a small cost

 Top and bottom rows used flash, middle row, no flash.
 Note the difference flash makes in the bottom middle photo vs. the center photo (no flash).
 Marissa

-Finally, while I love the compactness of this camera, I did have a couple of scares, including nearly wasting a precious sheet of already scarce film by accidentally pushing the shutter button.
+Finally, while I love the compactness of this camera, I did have a of scares, including nearly wasting a precious sheet of already scarce film by accidentally pushing the shutter button.
 Since I’m right handed, I would always reach for the camera with that hand, but the shutter is also on the right side.
 It doesn’t help that I’m also notorious for forgetting to turn off any camera—I have had plenty of “what is that?” shots in the past.

 Polaroid Go Image quality

-Objectively, I would describe the Polaroid Go image colors as ‘90s nostalgia with exuberant sepia undertones.
+Objectively, I would describe the Polaroid Go image colors as moody ‘90s nostalgia with exuberant sepia undertones.
 With or without flash, there’s a hazy imperfection that lends a certain charm.
 Am I head-over-heels?
-Not exactly, but in a way that is more so personal taste than quality.
+Not exactly, but in a way that is more so personal than quality.

 Compared to photographs I have made with the Polaroid One Step and the Fujifilm Instax Wide, the latter two produce cleaner, brighter images.
 I tend to favor this in my work.
 However, the Polaroid Go is a vibe—I see many people shoot their film (instant or not) this way, so it’s by no means bad.